 What the Victorians Threw Away – Tom Licence

 Rag and Bone – Lisa Woollett

 Finds Identified 2: Dress Fittings and Ornaments – Leahy and Lewis

 In order to preserve the historic nature of the foreshore, and in line with the Port of London Authority’s rules, Thames Explorer requests you take only memories and photographs away and not artefacts.
 Please bring your camera or smartphone to take photographs with.
 Thames Explorer Trust does not recommend accessing the foreshore without an experienced guide.
 Access to the foreshore requires a permit from the Port of London Authority (PLA) – Thames Explorer holds a permit.
 Any form of digging or scraping is forbidden, there are however, a great many surface artefacts to discover.

-Booking is essential and limited to 30 people.
-Children must be accompanied by an adult (minimum age for children is 5 years), maximum of 2 children per adult.
-We require 15 participants for the event to go ahead.
+Booking is essential and limited t0 25 people.
+Children must be accompanied by an adult (minimum age for children is 8 years), maximum of 2 children per adult.
 In the event of the session being cancelled due to insufficient numbers, we will notify you 10 days beforehand and issue you with a full refund.
 In the event of sudden, high rainfall we will notify you with as much time as possible, full refunds will be offered.
 Please keep any eye on your booking email address in case of cancellation.
 Unfortunately, we cannot issue refunds for personal cancellations.

 Please see booking page for details of meeting points.